DJuttmann/SM3E/SM3E/readme.txt

 -- USAGE --

 Should you decide to build the project, make sure to place the contents of Resources.zip in the same folder as the executable.
+Furthermore, a valid Super Metroid ROM (Unheadered) must be placed in the same folder with the file name 'SuperMetroid.sfc'.

 ==========================================================================================